yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 I am happy that this exploration turns out well.
 I would be thrilled to see *T-Wand* algorithm makes into other search engines, as it does improve user experience and it is simple to implement.
 There are many more ideas of improvement can be further explored, I would be happy to have a collaboration if someone wants to take it further.

+## Updates for Hacker News People

+For people who are worried, please be assured that T-Wand also uses ``tf-id`` and the vector space model, so you are not missing anything.

+For people who say "Lucene is not properly used", please write the proper Lucene code in one of the issues, in Java if you want, I can integrate them into the bnechmark.
+If you know Clojure, just send a PR.
+I appreciate that.

+Better yet, if you know Lucene so well, you can send a PR to Lucene that integrates T-Wand into Lucene, that would make the biggest impact.

 ## References

 \[1] Broder, Carmel, Herscovici, Soffer and Zien, Efficient Query Evaluation using a Two-Level Retrieval Process, CIKM'2003.